UoB-COMSM0166/2026-group-11/README.md

   - **Acceptance Criteria**: Given that the player has enough **gold** and selects a tower, when the upgrade is confirmed, then gold is deducted and the tower statistics change.

 - **US1.3 – Player**: As a player, I want clear defeat feedback, so that I know when the village has been lost.
-  - **Acceptance Criteria**: Given that enemies are moving along the path, when an enemy reaches the village, then **health** decreases.
+  - **Acceptance Criteria**: Given that an enemy reaches the village, then **health** decreases.
 If health reaches zero, then the defeat screen appears.

 **Epic E2: Content and Balance**

-- **US2.1 – Developer**: As a developer, I want adjustable values, so that damage, range, speed, resistance and rewards can be balanced.
+- **US2.1 – Developer**: As a developer, I want adjustable tower and enemy values, so that the game can be balanced after testing.
   - **Acceptance Criteria**: Given that tower or enemy data has been changed, when the level is loaded, then the game uses the new values.

 - **US2.2 – Game Designer**: As a game designer, I want configurable waves, so that maps can have different pacing and enemy combinations.